Ge Hong: Impact

 Hong's main contributions were in Chinese alchemy and medicine, and also as a religious scholar integrating Confucianism and Taoism.
 Ge Hong questioned ancient writings and was against the traditionalism of the time, whereby older writings were valued while newer ideas were less respected, and instead emphasized innovation and methods which involved experimentation and results.
 This was especially the case in his work in medicine and alchemy.
 In medical practice, Ge Hong read a large number of medical books in his analysis and research.
-He summarized treatment experience and collected knowledge from folk treatments, compiling works such as the hundred-scrolled book Yuhanfang (玉函方).
+He summarized treatment experience and collected knowledge from folk treatments, compiling works such as the hundred-scrolled book Yuhanfang.

-In his book Emergency Formulae at an Elbow's Length (肘后备急方), he suggested treating rabies patients by applying the brain matter of rabid dogs onto the bite wound, and extractions from the plant Artemisia annua to treat malaria.
+In his book Emergency Formulae at an Elbow's Length, he suggested treating rabies patients by applying the brain matter of rabid dogs onto the bite wound, and extractions from the plant Artemisia annua to treat malaria.
 The latter method inspired the works of the Chinese malariologist and pharmaceutical chemist Tu Youyou, which led to the discovery of artemisinin extracted from the same plant, part of the 2015 Nobel Prize in Physiology or Medicine.

 Hong was knowledgeable about chemistry.
 He documented the redox reaction of mercury.
 He also discovered that chalcanthite (copper sulfate pentahydrate) can be transformed to a golden bronze-like alloy, using the redox reaction involving copper sulfate and iron.

 There is a hall in Xiaolingfeng Temple (小灵峰寺) in Ningbo, in which enshrines a statue of Ge Hong.
 In the second year of Xianhe (AD 327), Hong came here to distill elixirs.
 When he lived in seclusion in the Lingfeng peaks (in the Yandang Mountains) nearby, a plague occurred, and he practiced medicine to help locals.